 All the work of the first three steps would be for nothing if you didn’t then work to remediate the risk.
 This is where you get results, where patches are installed and code is updated.
-And, once you’ve remediated, you get to move onto the fifth step: tracking and reporting.
+And, once you’ve remediated your target vulnerabilities, you get to move onto the fifth step: tracking and reporting.
 This step is how you ensure leadership gives you the budget you need to continue being effective at this work.

 The five steps of vulnerability risk management can be divided into two parts.
 Visibility, assessment, and prioritization are usually completed by the security team, who are laser-focused on improving their organization’s security posture.

-However, the security team isn’t usually in charge of the nuts and bolts of remediation.
+However, the security team isn’t usually in charge of the nuts and bolts of remediating vulnerabilities.
 That task falls to IT or Development teams, who have a lot to think about that has nothing to do with security.
-They’re upgrading and maintaining existing systems, deploying new ones, and dealing with outages—and yes, somewhere on their to-do list is fixing the vulnerabilities that the security team handed over.
+They’re upgrading and maintaining existing systems, deploying new ones, and dealing with outages—and yes, somewhere on their to-do list is remediating the vulnerabilities that the security team handed over.

 This difference in priorities can create friction.
 Fortunately, the right tools can help keep everyone on the same page.
 As a solutions provider and partner, Rapid7 wants to help bridge the gap between the people trying to understand risk (security) and the people tasked with reducing it (IT/Development).

-InsightVM, Rapid7’s vulnerability risk management offering, has several features that help with remediation-focused collaboration:
+InsightVM, Rapid7’s vulnerability risk management offering, has several features that help with vulnerability remediation-focused collaboration:

 The first is Goals and SLAs.
 This feature lets you track remediation efforts by identifying goals and identifying metrics to measure against those goals.
 To help you view your progress, you can add goal cards to your dashboard.